ryleeez/bd-lists-itinerary/README.md

 #### Testing

-The tests for the `Itinerary` class have been added to the `com.amazon.ata.lists.prework.ItineraryTest` class.
+The tests for the `Itinerary` class have been added to the `com.amazon.ata.lists.ItineraryTest` class.
 As you implement the methods of the `Itinerary` class you should verify that the tests change from failing to passing before moving on to the next method implementation.